pkardas/notes/books/nlp-book.md

 its parameters.

 T5 is an encoder-decoder architecture, in pretraining it learns to fill in masked spans of task by generating missing spans in the decoder.
-It is then fine tuned on QA datasets, given the question without adding any additional context or passages.
+It is then fine-tuned on QA datasets, given the question without adding any additional context or passages.

 Watson DeepQA - system from IBM that won the Jeopardy - main stages - Question processing, Candidate Answer Generation,